 The value read from the specified input address with the proper endianness.
 The return value has the same endianness as that of the processor.
-For example, if the processor is u16 Xil_Ntohs (u16 Data)
+For example, if the processor is big-endian, the return value is the byte-swapped value read from the address.

+u16 Xil_Ntohs (u16 Data)